mjb123uk/FormDataManager/core/components/formdatamanager/docs/readme.txt

 Note - please ensure you have exported any existing form data that you may need using the existing layout before removing and defining a new layout.

+Version 1.4+ has an additional tab on the home panel which lists any bulk export 'zip' files.
+These are created via the bulk export option for formz and formit submissions, please check the system settings for options.
+In addition, an extra column has been added to the formit grid showing the context key, this is sortable within a display page.
+A system setting turns on or off this feature.

 This CMP uses the Modx 2.3+ menu system and by default creates a menu entry under the Extras (Components) menu.

 NOTE: Since 1.3+ the processors have been made classes and all have been moved to a 'mgr' sub-folder within the processors folder.